Updated January 2019.

 - EHR through your vendor (if offered): group and individual

-- Claims-based reporting: Individual only
+- Claims-based reporting: Individual and small groups only

 Measure Type: Process